-As disclosed in note 2 to the consolidated financial statements, the Corporation and MTR Corporation Limited ("MTRCL") entered into the Service Concession in respect of the Corporation's existing railway lines and other rail-related businesses ("Existing Lines") for a period of 50 years starting from December 2007, the Supplemental Service Concession relating to the Hong Kong Section of the Guangzhou-Shenzhen-Hong Kong Express Rail Link ("the XRL") for a period of 10 years starting from September 2018 and the Supplemental Service Concession relating to the Tuen Ma Line ("the TML") for a period of two years starting from June 2021 ("the service concession arrangements").
-The TML has been fully integrated with the Corporation's Existing Lines and are collectively referred to as the KCR Network.
+As disclosed in note 2 to the consolidated financial statements, the Corporation and MTR Corporation Limited ("MTRCL") entered into the Service Concession in respect of the Corporation's existing railway lines and other rail-related businesses ("Existing Lines") for a period of 50 years starting from December 2007, the Supplemental Service Concession relating to the Hong Kong Section of the Guangzhou-Shenzhen-Hong Kong Express Rail Link ("the XRL") for a period of 10 years starting from September 2018 and the Supplemental Service Concession relating to the Shatin to Central Link ("the SCL") for a period of ten years starting from May 2022 ("the service concession arrangements").
+The SCL has been fully integrated with the Corporation's Existing Lines and are collectively referred to as the KCR Network.